Background pattern

 • If you have any questions, consult your doctor.

-• If you experience any side effects, consult your doctor, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor, even if they are not listed in this leaflet.
 See section 4.

-1. What is Carboxymaltose Iron Teva and what it is used for
+1. What Carboxymaltose Iron Teva is and what it is used for

-3. How to administer Carboxymaltose Iron Teva
+3. How Carboxymaltose Iron Teva is administered

 4. Possible side effects